.260 Remington: Rifles and ammunition

 When the .260 Remington was introduced, Remington chambered the cartridge in both the Model 700 (BDL and CDL) and the Model Seven (CDL and Youth) rifles.
 Remington also offered the cartridge in a Law Enforcement (LE) only model of the Model 700 rifle.
 While Remington has discontinued the chambering of the .260 Remington in these models, the Remington Custom Shop continues to produce rifles chambered for the cartridge.

-Browning at one time chambered the cartridge in their copy of the Winchester 1885 Low Wall rifle which Browning markets as the B78 and also their A-Bolt Micro Hunter rifle.
+Browning at one time chambered the cartridge in their copy of the Winchester 1885 Low Wall rifle and also their A-Bolt Micro Hunter rifle.
 Browning has since discontinued the .260 Remington chambering in these models.

 Savage Arms continues to manufacture several rifles chambered for the .260 Remington.
-Currently they offer the Hunter Series 11 FCNS, Weather Warrior Series 16 FCSS, and the Target Series Model 12Long Range Precision rifle.
+Currently they offer the Hunter Series 11 FCNS, Weather Warrior Series 16 FCSS, and the Target Series Model 12 Long Range Precision rifle.
 Savage also chambers the cartridge in more specialized rifles such as the Model 10 Predator Hunter Max 1, Model 11 Lightweight Hunter and the Model 11 Long Range Hunter.

 Lewis Machine & Tool offers 260 Remington Barrels for the MWS series of rifles which allow the operator to quickly change barrel from several different calibers.

 Tikka offers multiple variants of its T3 series of rifles chambered in .260 Remington.

 The SAKO TRG 22 competition and sniper rifle is available in .260 Remington.

 LaRue has released their PredatOBR (AR-10 style rifle) chambered in .260 as well.

 260 Remington barrels are available from Wilson Combat for use in AR-10 builds.